 Income Tax Expense.
-Due to higher pre-tax income levels and the utilization of the Company's remaining federal net operating loss carryforwards in the first half of 2015, the Company's federal statutory tax rate increased from 34% to 35% in the third quarter of 2015 and it began paying federal tax obligations from operating cash flows.
-As a result of the increase in our federal statutory tax rate, during the third quarter of 2015 we recorded a discrete tax item of approximately \$0.4 million to increase our net deferred tax liabilities.
-This discrete tax item was offset by the tax benefit of the non-cash loss on asset impairment of \$4.4 million being recorded at the Company's incremental tax rate of 36.9% during the fourth quarter of 2015.
-The increase in tax rate, the discrete tax items and lower employment tax credits on employee tips as a percentage of pre-tax income increased the Company's effective tax rate to 30.8% from 27.4% during the same period in 2014.
+Due to higher pre-tax income levels and the utilization of the Company's remaining federal net operating loss carryforwards in the first half of 2015, the Company's federal statutory tax rate increased from 34% to 35% in the third quarter of 2015.
+As a result of the increase in our federal statutory tax rate we recorded a tax item of approximately \$0.4 million to increase our net deferred tax liabilities.
+This tax item was offset by the tax benefit of the non-cash loss on asset impairment of \$4.4 million being recorded at the Company's incremental tax rate of 36.9% during 2015.
+The increase in tax rate, the tax items described above and lower employment tax credits on employee tips as a percentage of pre-tax income increased the Company's effective tax rate to 30.8% from 27.4% during the same period in 2014.
 The effective tax rates differ from the statutory tax rates of 35% and 34% primarily due to normal recurring tax credits attributable to employment taxes paid on employee tips and the above discrete item related to the increase in our net deferred tax liabilities because of the change in the federal statutory tax rate during the year ended December 27, 2015.